Getting Involved at UU Falmouth

 If you have interests in giving input to and/or participating in Sunday services, the RSC or its volunteer pools could be a place for you!
 If you’re more of a “behind the scenes” person, our pool of Zoom assistants could be a good fit for you!

 If you like to write, we are your committee, but that’s not a requirement.
-We are part of Outreach which tries to find ways to tell our story to the public.
 We’d love to have you join our Communications team and will be happy to show you how to contribute to this important effort.
-Contact Joanie Thompson to find out more!

 The music committee is not just for singers but lovers of music by supporting the choir behind the scenes.
 Now that music is virtual it may also involve technical support and creativity to utilize all that technology can offer our music program.
 Other music committee volunteer opportunities are for sorting, filing, and occasionally copying music.
 We’d love to hear from you if any of these tasks are of interest to you.